BenMcGarry/AzureIoTLab/_docs/03data/streamanalytics.md

     Now data will be sent from the MXChip directly to a live streaming feed in PowerBI.

-Now we will create a SQL DB for hold the historic data.
+Now we will create an Azure SQL Database for hold the historic data.

 ## [Next]({{ site.baseurl }}/03data/sqldb)